 This is a small and highly regarded residential enclave just behind Shibuya’s main shopping district.
 It is arguably the most expensive residential area in Tokyo and has some very large and private homes.
 It is home to some very high-profile and wealthy individuals including the president of Rakuten, and former Prime Minister Taro Aso whose house is estimated to be worth 6.2 billion Yen.
 The former official residence of the Governor of Tokyo is also in Shoto 1 Chome.
 It had been listed for sale for 3.2 billion Yen and was acquired by a property developer.

 There are several Embassies in this neighborhood as well as the Shoto Museum of Art.
 There is a small park in Shoto called Nabeshima Park which has a small number of houses overlooking the pond and gardens.
-Land surrounding Nabeshima Park is extremely rare and can be at around 3,000,000 Yen/sqm.
+Land surrounding Nabeshima Park is extremely rare and can be priced at around 3,000,000 Yen/sqm or more.

 House prices: 70 million ~ 1 billion Yen+